Fair and Square: Cake-Cutting in Two Dimensions

 \subsection{Related work}

 The most prominent geometric constraint in cake-cutting is one-dimensional: the pieces must be contiguous intervals.
 Several authors studied a circular cake \citep{Thomson2007Children,Brams2008Proportional,Barbanel2009Cutting}, but it is still a one-dimensional circle and the pieces are one-dimensional arcs.
 Only few cake-cutting papers explicitly consider a two-dimensional cake.

-Two of them discuss the problem of dividing a disputed territory between several bordering countries, with the constraint that each country should get a piece adjacent to its current border: \citet{Hill1983Determining} proved that such a partition exists and \citet{Beck1987Constructing} complemented this proof with a division procedure. \citet{Iyer2009Procedure} describe a procedure that asks each of the $n$ agents to draw $n$ disjoint rectangles on the map of the two-dimensional cake.
-These rectangles are supposed to represent the ``desired areas'' of the agent.
+\citet{Hill1983Determining,Beck1987Constructing,Webb1990Combinatorial,Berliant1992Fair} study the problem of dividing a disputed territory between several bordering countries, with the constraint that each country should get a piece that is adjacent to its border.

+\citet{Iyer2009Procedure} describe a procedure that asks each of the $n$ agents to draw $n$ disjoint rectangles on the map of the two-dimensional cake.
+These rectangles are supposed to represent the desired regions of the agent.
 The procedure tries to give each agent one of his $n$ desired areas.
 However, the procedure does not succeed unless each rectangle proposed by an individual intersects at most one other rectangle drawn by any other agent.
 If even a single rectangle of Alice intersects two rectangles of George (for example), then the procedure fails and no agent receives any piece.

-\citet{Ichiishi1999Equitable,DallAglio2009Disputed} acknowledge the importance of having nicely-shaped pieces in resolving land disputes.
+\citet{Berliant1992Fair,Ichiishi1999Equitable,DallAglio2009Disputed} acknowledge the importance of having nicely-shaped pieces in resolving land disputes.
 They prove that, if the cake is a simplex in any number of dimensions, then there exists an envy-free and proportional partition of the cake into polytopes.
 However, this proof is purely existential when the cake has two or more dimensions.
-Additionally, there are no restrictions on the fatness of the allocated polytopes and apparently these can be arbitrarily thin triangles. \citet{Berliant2004Foundation} studies the existence of competitive equilibrium with utility functions that may depend on geometric shape; their nonwasteful-partitions-assumption explicitly excludes fat shapes such as squares. \citet{Devulapalli2014Geometric} studies a two-dimensional division problem in which the geometric constraints are connectivity, simple-connectivity and convexity.
+Additionally, there are no restrictions on the fatness of the allocated polytopes and apparently these can be arbitrarily thin triangles. \citet{Berliant2004Foundation} studies the existence of competitive equilibrium with utility functions that may depend on geometric shape; their \emph{nonwasteful partitions assumption} explicitly excludes fat shapes such as squares. \citet{Devulapalli2014Geometric} studies a two-dimensional division problem in which the geometric constraints are connectivity, simple-connectivity and convexity.